 Life itself is uncertain, so why would the market be free from uncertainty?
 In both life and the market, change is the only constant, but adapting and having to overcome obstacles is what makes them fun.
 The only difference is that in life, we’re born into structured environments with laws and social values already in place.
 But in the market, we need to have the knowledge and discipline to create that structure for ourselves and follow it.
 The rules we impose on ourselves are needed to protect us from our inherent irrational and impulsive tendencies.
 Unfortunately, most traders don’t have the proper perspective and understanding to do this and then end up blaming the market for their poor results.
 So what we need to do in order to be consistently successful in the markets is make a complete paradigm shift.
 The biggest source of our trading problems is our own minds, but it’s very possible to turn them into our greatest assets with proper understanding and practice.

-Don’t you think it’s time to use practical relaxation tools like meditation to reduce stress, gain clarity, and avoid feeding your self-sabotaging tendencies?
+Don’t you think it’s time to eliminate your impulsive behaviors and self-sabotaging tendencies?
 Your trading results depend on it.

 Written by Matt Thomas (@MattThomasTP)